The Fubini Theorem for Normal Lie Subgroups of Index $2n$: The Fubini theorem for Lie normal subgroups of index

-This theorem is important to reduce the calculation of the Haar integral over a Lie group for a subgroup of $\Gamma$ of even index, which in fact can make the process less complicated.
+The importance of this theorem must be now evident.
+To calculate a Haar integral over a Lie group $\Gamma$ is tantamount to calculate the integral over a normal subgroup of index $2n$ of $\Gamma$, which is naturally a simpler task.